 Becoming a Registered Valuer

 The first step to becoming a Registered Valuer is to enrol in one of the many degree programs (or post graduate diplomas) recognised by the Valuers Registration Board (VRB).
 This includes a Bachelor of Property from the University of Auckland, Rural and Urban programmes available at Lincoln University or Massey University.
-Click here for a full list.
+Click here for the Valuers Registration Manual.

 - Be at least 23 years old